sstraccialini/k-means/README.md

 ## Questions

 - can a centroid have no points assigned to it (empty cluster)?
 In such case, is it correct to reassign the centroid to a random point?
+- current_cost is set to 0 in Hartigan, when the riassignment would cause an infinite cost (?).
+Can it happen if the point is not equal to the centroid?
+What to do?